Barnsley Sunflowers

 How Can You Get Involved?

-We invite members of the Barnsley community to join our free creative workshops every Friday in March at Barnsley Civic.
-These sessions, led by our Creative Workshop Leaders, will guide participants through the process of creating paper sunflowers, which will be displayed in the Barnsley Civic in June, creating a striking visual installation for Learning Disability Week.
-Participants will also receive sunflower seeds, so that they can plant the seeds at home to watch them grow as an ongoing reminder of their meaning.
+We invite members of the Barnsley community to join our free creative workshops.
+These sessions, led by our Creative Workshop Leaders, will guide participants through the process of creating paper sunflowers, which will be displayed in the Barnsley Civic and across Eldon Street in June, creating a striking visual installation for Learning Disability Week.

 Our goal is to fill Barnsley Civic with sunflowers, symbolising growth, visibility, and community spirit.